-Workers must be made aware of the need to avoid unnecessarily suspending sediments in the bed of the aquatic environment during work by making sudden movements or by levelling the bottom by pivoting the bucket/machinery.
+Avoid unnecessarily suspending sediments in the bed of the aquatic environment during work by making sudden movements or by levelling the bottom by pivoting the bucket/machinery.

 Do not allow machinery to circulate in the water.

 Limit to a strict minimum the circulation of machinery in the event that it must pass below the level of the HHWLT when the area is exposed.